 Lev L’Achim’s mission is to share the beauty of Torah with secular Jews through a variety of programs geared toward youth, men, and women in the US and Israel.
 The organization supports and guides at-risk youth, helps enroll children into Torah schools, facilitates the return of young women to their Jewish roots, and more.

 Links provides Jewish children and teens who lost a parent with emotional, social, and practical support as they navigate the lonely road of grief.
 Through three separate divisions, Links’ services include therapy referrals and funding, weekend retreats, therapeutic art and music groups, financial advice, and more.

 Magen David Adom

-Israel’s national ambulance, blood-services, and disaster-relief organization, serving as emergency medical first-responders for the state’s 8.8 million people.
-MDA is the only organization mandated by the Israeli government to serve in this role, but it’s not a government agency, so it relies on people like you for funding.
+Magen David Adom is Israel’s national ambulance, blood-services, and disaster-relief organization, serving as emergency medical first-responder for the state’s 8.8 million people.
+Magen David Adom is the only organization mandated by the Israeli government to serve in this role, but it is not a government agency.
+It relies on generous donors like Daily Givers for funding.